spottsdd/katacoda-scenarios/service-focused-observability/step3.md

 To ship logs to Datadog, we've got to ensure they're converted to JSON format.
 This allows for filtering by specific parameters within Datadog.

-Within our `store-frontend-broken-instrumented/store-frontend/config/development.rb`{{open}}, we can copy and paste some specific code to ship our logs along with the correlating traces:
+Within our `store-frontend-broken-instrumented/store-frontend/config/environments/development.rb`{{open}}, there is some specific code to ship our logs along with the the correlated traces.
+You can see this code on lines 15-28:

 ```ruby
   config.lograge.custom_options = lambda do |event|